 “To me, Bloody Marys are all about the day after a big night out: brunching, chilling with friends and family, and let’s face it, sometimes battling a hangover,” says founder Andrew Auwerda.
 “In all cases, I crave salt and spice in my hair of the dog.”

 Breckenridge Chili Chile ($30)

-This Colorado vodka from the world’s highest distillery is a spirit so nice they named it twice.
-The producers start with their signature vodka, which has a light body, soft, warm texture and hint of sweetness along with minerality from the local water that’s used for blending and proofing.
-But things heat up quickly as it’s infused with both Colorado-grown Pueblo chipotle chiles and Indian Marash chiles.
-It all adds up to a smoky, earthy product that makes for a deeply flavored tomato tipple.
+This Colorado vodka from the self-proclaimed world’s highest distillery is a spirit so nice they named it twice.
+It starts with the brand’s signature vodka, which has a light body, soft, warm texture and hint of sweetness along with minerality from the local water that’s used for blending and proofing.
+It all heats up as the liquid is infused with both Colorado-grown Pueblo chipotle chiles and Indian Marash chiles.
+The endgame is one smoky, earthy sip.

 Referent Horseradish ($26)

 For some brunchers, a big dollop of horseradish, with its sinus-opening burn, is more crucial to a well-made Bloody Mary than a generous helping of hot sauce.
 This vodka distilled in small batches and infused at 45th Parallel distillery in New Richmond, Wisconsin, with locally grown root speaks to those imbibers.
 Not only is it a delicious way to enhance your eye-opener, but horseradish is said to improve the common cold, relieve a stomach ache and, yes, render the morning after not so painful.

 Sonoma Coast Jalapeño Lime ($28)